yuvaldolev/Compilers101/compilers_101.md

 ### Queries

-- rustc uses a query system which is unlike most textbook compilers
-- Compilers are usually which are organized as a series of passes execute sequentially
+- Compilers are usually organized as a series of passes that execute sequentially

-- rustc does this to make incremental compilation possible
+---

+### Queries

 - All the major steps in rustc are organized as a bunch of queries that call each other
+- These queries can call each other and are all tracked through the query system
 - The results of the queries are cached on disk

+---

+### Queries

+- rustc checks which queries' results changed from the last compilation
+- Then only performs those
-- This is how incremental compilation works
+- rustc does this to make incremental compilation possible

 ---